agilesix/shai-hulud-response/MANUAL_RUN.md

 - macOS 10.15 or later
 - zsh shell (default on macOS Catalina+)
 - `curl` command (pre-installed)
-- Internet connection (to download IOC list)
+- Internet connection (the scanner automatically downloads the IOC list from GitHub - no manual download needed)

 ### Windows
 - Windows 10 or later
 - PowerShell 5.1 or later
-- Internet connection (to download IOC list)
+- Internet connection (the scanner automatically downloads the IOC list from GitHub - no manual download needed)

+**Note:** You do NOT need to manually download the `compromised-packages.txt` file.
+The scanner automatically downloads it from the public GitHub repository (`https://raw.githubusercontent.com/agilesix/shai-hulud-response/main/ioc/compromised-packages.txt`) during execution.

 ## Step 1: Download the Scanner